 If you’re comparing similar credit cards, taking a look at their perks and benefits could help you narrow down your choice.

 For example, two travel credit cards might provide similar earning potential with points or miles.
-But one card might offer a free checked bag on a certain airline and another card might offer airport lounge access.
+But one card might offer a free checked bag on a certain airline or transfers to airline and hotel partners, and another card might offer airport lounge access or travel insurance.
 In these types of situations, the better card for you depends on your preferences.

 And it’s not just for travel cards, but any type of credit card you’re considering.
 You might find that two cards are generally the same in terms of rewards and benefits, but one also has an intro offer for 0% APR on purchases or balance transfers.
-Finding this additional benefit could make your decision easier.
+Finding this additional benefit could make your decision easier, especially if you have an upcoming large purchase or want to lower your interest rate.

 5. Annual fees